gilch/hissp/docs/macro_tutorial.rst

 Fortunately, Lissp's syntax is very minimal, so there's not that much to remember, and most of the vocabulary you know from Python already.
-You can skim over the Python,
-but resist the urge to skim the Lissp.
+You can skim over the Python in this tutorial, but resist the urge to skim the Lissp.
 `S-expressions <https://en.wikipedia.org/wiki/S-expression>`_
 are a very direct representation of the same kind of syntax trees that